vivekagr/AWS-SAA-C02-Course/README.md

   AWS resources.
 - Task is not by itself highly available.

+Benefits of containers:
+- fast to startup
+- portable
+- lightweight

+Containers are **not fully** isolated from other containers.

 ECS **Service** is configured via Service Definition and represents how many copies of a task you want to run for scaling and HA.